3 min read

 results

-These may appear in any order and the combinations of parameters might result in 100s or even 1000s of variations of essentially the same page.
+These may appear in any order, and the combinations can result in 100s or even 1000s of variations of essentially the same page.
 Google is fairly smart when presented with this scenario, but Bing....
 Bing can crawl very aggressively and it likes to try everything.
-In our example above we may want to stop crawling everything except the page number, in which case an effective way to control crawler behaviour would be:
+In our example above, we may want to stop crawling everything except the page number, in which case an effective way to control crawler behaviour would be:

 User-agent: *